 A: In most cases, chronic myocarditis involves autoimmunity 16.
 An autoimmune response occurs when the immune system attacks the cells and tissues of our body.
 The immune system does this in an attempt to heal the damage induced by infections or chemicals, for example, but can end up causing damage itself.
-This results in chronic inflammation and may involve deposition of proteins called autoantibodies on cardiac tissue that can adversely affect heart function and further promote inflammation 16-18.
+This results in chronic inflammation and may involve the deposition of proteins called autoantibodies on cardiac tissue that can adversely affect heart function and further promote inflammation 16-18.

 Is “chronic myocarditis” related to dilated cardiomyopathy and heart failure?